OPS-E2E-PPE/VBA-Docs/api/Publisher.pbnumberstylestype.md

 ---
-title: PbNumberStylesType Enumeration (Publisher) ms.prod: publisher ms.assetid: e56daa0b-12a2-409c-8cbe-664755280b2f
+title: PbNumberStylesType enumeration (Publisher) ms.assetid: e56daa0b-12a2-409c-8cbe-664755280b2f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PbNumberStylesType Enumeration (Publisher)
+# PbNumberStylesType enumeration (Publisher)

-Constants passed to and returned by the  ** [Font.NumberStyle](Publisher.font.numberstyle.md)** property, specifying the state of the **NumberStyle** property on the numerical characters in a text range.
+Constants passed to and returned by the **[Font.NumberStyle](Publisher.font.numberstyle.md)** property, specifying the state of the **NumberStyle** property on the numerical characters in a text range.